calmm-js/documentation/introduction-to-calmm.md

 ## History

 > Most papers in computer science describe how their author learned what someone
-> else already knew. -- Peter Landin
+> else already knew. &mdash; Peter Landin

 Ideas do not exist in vacuum.
 All of the ingredients of Calm^2 are actually old news and we make absolutely no claim of originality in any way.
 In fact, much